 - slice the log in half and then each section in half again, until you obtain 8 pieces.

-- bake for 60 mins; turn oven off.
+- bake for 60 mins; turn oven off and check if they sound hollow when tapped.

-- using a wooden skewer, pierce 3 holes into the bottom of each roll and put them back in the oven (heat off) for 10 minutes - this is to ensure that the centre is cooked through.
+- if they don't sound hollow, pierce 3 holes into the bottom of each roll using a wooden skewer, and put them back in the oven (heat off) for 10 minutes - this is to ensure that the centre is cooked through.

 - remove from oven and let cool.